outrauk/dataiku-plugin-snowflake-hdfs/README.md

-# Snowflake HDFS Tools
+# Snowflake Tools

-This is a [Dataiku plugin](https://doc.dataiku.com/dss/latest/plugins/index.html) that makes it easy to enable fast loads of [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) files between [Snowflake](https://www.snowflake.com) and HDFS.
+This is a [Dataiku plugin](https://doc.dataiku.com/dss/latest/plugins/index.html) that makes it easy to enable fast loads of files between [Snowflake](https://www.snowflake.com) and S3.

+Supported file formats include [JSON Lines](https://jsonlines.org/) and [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) (as an HDFS dataset).

 ## Prerequisites

 * An HDFS connection in Dataiku that points to an S3 bucket
 * A [Snowflake S3 `STAGE`](https://docs.snowflake.net/manuals/user-guide/data-load-s3-create-stage.html) that points to the same S3 bucket and path as DSS's managed HDFS connection

+For JSON:

+* A managed folder in Dataiku that points to an S3 bucket
+* A [Snowflake S3 `STORAGE_INTEGRATION`](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.html) that points to the same S3 bucket and path as DSS's managed S3 connection

 Your HDFS connection here: